visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

   GetDebugLevel() -> integer
-  SetDebugLevel(level)

-level : type
-    A string '1', '2', '3', '4', '5' with an optional 'b' suffix to indicatewhether the output should be buffered.
-A value of '1' is a low debug level , which should be used to produce little output while a value of 5 should produce a lot of debug output.

-return value : integer
+return type : CLI_return_t
     The GetDebugLevel function returns the debug level of the VisIt module.

 **Description:**

     The GetDebugLevel and SetDebugLevel functions are used when debugging VisIt Python scripts.
-The SetDebugLevel function sets the debug level for VisIt's viewer thus it must be called before a Launch method.
-The debug level determines how much detail is written to VisIt's execution logs when it executes.
 The GetDebugLevel function can be used in Python scripts to alter the behavior of the script.
 For instance, the debug level can be used to selectively print values to the console.

 **Example:**